-In these works and through a series of associated events, Ivers considers the psychic effects and the embodied materials of the Cold War on popular culture.
-As an adolescent on the 1980’s and early 1990’s the world appeared to be teetering on collapse.
-Nihilistic popular culture, aided by world events, promised the end of everything.
-This was facilitated to no small degree by the emergence of domestic VHS technology.
-Much like contemporary parents are scared stupid by the internet and the access (and understanding) their children have of it, Ivers generation had video, “under the counter” tapes, “video nasties” and the world of cheap-to-license B-movies (as well as art classics) at our disposal.
+"As an adolescent, the world appeared to be perpetually teetering on collapse.
+Nihilistic popular culture, aided by actual events, promised the end of everything, all the time.
+Obviously, this was facilitated to no small degree by the emergence of domestic VHS technology.
+Much like contemporary parents are scared stupid by the internet and the access (and understanding) their children have to it, my generation had video, “under the counter” tapes, video nasties and and the world of cheap-to-licence B-movies (as well as art classics) at our disposal.
 We were obviously in a demented frenzy as we had equal access to The Hills Have Eyes, THX 1138, Eraserhead , The Omega Man, Soylent Green, Zardoz, A Boy and His Dog, Logans Run, Damnation Alley, Dawn of the Dead, Alien, Blade Runner, Terminator, Brazil etc... and we were still asked to

-Much of the anxiety represented the time was fuelled by rapid changes in cultures.
-Middle class fear of post-war values being rejected by the next generation, fear of the centre not holding, fear of The Bomb, the Right, the Left, The British Army and the IRA, strikes, of things breaking down, of chaos Especially well described in Terry Gillinghams film Time Bandits.
-Even the pop sensation Wham rejected any work ethic and sense of responsibility: social collapse as an aesthetic.
+Much of the anxiety represented the time was fuelled by the world also: middle class fear of their post-war values being rejected by their children, fear of the centre not holding, fear of The Bomb, the Right, the Left, The British Army and the IRA, strikes, of things breaking down, of chaos (esp well described in Gillinghams Time Bandits).
+Even Wham! rejected any work ethic and sense of responsibility: social collapse as an aesthetic!